 Sleep problems?
 It could be your progesterone.

 Hormones make life, energy and sleep go round.
-Especially progesterone if you’re a woman.
-What is progesterone?! you ask.
-Here’s the scoop.
+And if you’re a woman, progesterone is a key player.

 The Sleep Epidemic